 q) If the debtor is not willing to pay at all, politely let him know the consequences of not paying the debt, which includes entry of this unpaid bill on his credit history.

-r) Debtor has the right to tell you not to ever call him.
+r) The debtor has the right to tell you to never call him.
 He can also tell you to perform all collection activities in writing rather than a phone call.
 These are his legal rights.

 s) Lastly, if the collection call is going unfavorable, try to intelligently end the call rather than hanging up.
 This will help avoid making matters worse.

 4. After the call ends:

 a) Finalize/formalize your notes from the call, including dates on which the debtor has agreed to send money.

 b) Most debt collectors become better over time.
 Do not hesitate to ask your co-workers (collectors) how they would have tackled a situation which you were not able to handle too well during the call.